fbpx

 • P201 Dental-General (Pediatric)

-CMS has introduced new and updated network adequacy provider validations.
-Validating provider data remains a critical aspect of the QHP Application process.
-When issuers submit their Network Adequacy Template, it undergoes initial provider validation checks.
-If errors are detected during this process, issuers must correct them before resubmitting their template.
+Network adequacy provider validation checks remain a critical aspect of the QHP Application process.
+When you submit your PY2027 Network Adequacy Template, the data you submitted will undergo several provider validation checks in MPMS.
+If errors are detected during this process, you must correct them before resubmitting your data.

 QHP Certification and Network Adequacy Review Timeline

-QHP Data Submission and Certification Timeline for PY2026
+QHP Data Submission and Certification Timeline for PY2027

 Initial Application Submission Deadline

-The initial deadline for Issuers to submit QHP Applications to CMS, including Machine-Readable Index URLs and Plan ID Crosswalk data.
+The initial deadline for Issuers to submit QHP Applications to CMS, including Plan ID Crosswalk data.

 Secondary Application Submission Deadline